-Sri Darbar Sahib has been attacked throughout Sikh History by invaders and rulers as attacking and desecrating Sri Darbar Sahib is to attack the heart of every Sikh itself.
-The first attack came from Ahmed Shah Abdali and Baba Deep Singh Ji attained Shaheedi protecting the honor and sanctity of Sri Darbar Sahib.
-Abdali on his 7th invasion again attacked Darbar Sahib and this time he met a neck-breaking response from the 2nd Jathedar of Damdami Taksal Baba Gurbaksh Singh Ji who maintained Shaheedi in the same fashion as Baba Deep Singh Ji fighting with head in his palm.
-It was desecrated again but my Massa Rangar who was decapitated by Bhai Mehtab Singh and Bhai Sukha Singh and more recently Indira Gandhi the Prime Minister of India sent her troops in and faced a co-ordinated response from the Singhs inside the complex who were lead by Sant Jarnail Singh Ji Bhindra Vale the current Jathedar of Damdami Taksal.
+Sri Darbar Sahib has been attacked throughout Sikh history by invaders and rulers as attacking and desecrating Sri Darbar Sahib is to attack the heart of every Sikh itself.
+The first attack came from Ahmed Shah Abdali.
+Baba Deep Singh Ji attained Shaheedi protecting the honor and sanctity of Sri Darbar Sahib.
+Abdali on his 7th invasion again attacked Sri Darbar Sahib and this time he met a neck-breaking response from the 2nd Jathedar of Damdami Taksal, Baba Gurbaksh Singh Ji, who maintained martyrdom in the same fashion as Baba Deep Singh Ji fighting with his head in his palm.
+It was desecrated again by Massa Rangar who was decapitated by Bhai Mehtab Singh and Bhai Sukha Singh.
+Most recently, Indira Gandhi, the Prime Minister of India, sent her troops in and faced a co-ordinated response from the Singhs inside the complex who were led by Sant Jarnail Singh Ji Bhindranwale - the then leader of Damdami Taksal.

 Sri Tarn Taran Sahib